aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/index.rst

 .. note::

-    Compare to the **Guidelines** we offer many more coding conventions which are covered using certain linting tools such as JSHint and CSS Lint which are covered here.
+    Compare to the :doc:`../guidelines/index` we offer many more coding conventions which are covered using certain linting tools such as JSHint and CSS Lint which are covered here.

 .. toctree::
-    :caption: Table of Contents
     :maxdepth: 2